xraypy/xraylarch/doc/fitting/examples.rst

     :width: 100%
     :align: center

-    fit and residual with components *s1* and *s2*.
+    Linear Combination Fit of gold XANES in cyanobacteria, after :cite:ts:`Lengke2006`.
+Fit and residual with components *s1* and *s2*.

 .. subfigend::
     :width: 0.45
-    :label: fig-fit5
+    :label: fig-fit5comp

-    Linear Combination Fit of gold XANES in cyanobacteria, after :cite:ts:`Lengke2006`.

 To quantitatively fit these spectra, we read in all the data, and then